 • Patients are experiencing moderate to severe pain that may occur even with resting during the day or night

 When the condition becomes almost intolerable, patients may want to consider their options which may or may not require surgical knee replacement.

 Considering knee replacement surgery?

 Speak to a dedicated provider at SocksRocks Sports, Occupational and Knee Surgery.
-Drs.
-Peter Holmes and Kathren McCarty services patients in their two practices in the areas of Schertz and San Antonio, TX.
+Dr. Peter Holmes services patients in two practices in the areas of Schertz and San Antonio, TX.
 Call the main number at (210) 696-9000 to speak to our front office team and book a consultation visit with our professionals.
 We are always accepting new patients into our practice for sports medicine and surgical solutions.